DIGITALIS PURPUREA: AN OVERVIEW ON PHYTOCHEMICAL AND PHARMACOLOGICAL PROFILEHTML Full Text

 Mullein Leaves: Leaves of Verbascum thapsus Linn.
 (Fam: Scrophulariaceae).

-3. Tinctura digitalis, Tincture of Digitalis (10 per cent of drug).
+- Tinctura digitalis, tincture of Digitalis (10 percent of the drug).
 Dose, 1 to 10 drops.

 Plant Digitalis purpurea Contained: